medalotte/SystemVerilog-UART/README.md

 # SystemVerilog-UART
-simple UART transmitter and receiver
+Simple UART transmitter and receiver

 ## Feature
 - You can freely specify the parameters that are baud rate, clock frequency and data width